-The CentOS Showroom visual manifestation exists to promote The CentOS Distribution.
+The CentOS Showroom exists to promote The CentOS Distribution.

 The CentOS Showroom covers industrial production of objects branded by The CentOS Project (e.g., clothes, stationery and installation media).
 These branded objects are for distribution on social events and/or shops.
-They provide a way of promotion and a route for commercialization that may help to aliviate The CentOS Project expenses (e.g., electrical power, hosting, servers, full-time-developers, etc.), in a similar way as donations may do.
+They provide a way of both promotion and monetary incomming to aliviate The CentOS Project expenses (e.g., electrical power, hosting, servers, full-time-developers, etc.), in a similar way as donations do.

-The visual manifestations above seem to cover all the media required by The CentOS Project, as organization, to show its existence.
+The visual manifestation described above seems to be enough for what The CentOS Project is, by now.
 However, other visual manifestations could be added in the future, if needed, to cover different areas like building, offices, road transportation and whaterver visual manifestation The CentOS Project thouches to show its existence.